Focus and Scope

 Publication Frequency

-Dynamic Management Journal (DMJ) is published twice a year, in January (Issue 1) and July (Issue 2).
+Dynamic Management Journal (DMJ) is published four times a year, in January (Issue 1), April (Issue 2), July (Issue 3) and September (Issue 4).
 More specifically, the process of publication schedule of Dynamic Management Journal is as follows:

 • Article Submission